rwpalmer/DFPlay/README.md

 * v 1.0.0 released for Particle Devices on 30 Sep 2018
 	* Supports FN-M16P ( DFPlayer-Mini )
 * v 1.1.0 is planned for early 2019
-	* Plan to support FN-M10P ( DFPlayer-Micro )
+	* Plan to add support for FN-M10P ( DFPlayer-Micro )
-	* Plan to support FN-S10P ( w/ flash memory & secondary amp)
+	* Plan to add support for FN-S10P ( w/ flash memory & secondary amp)

 The author does not plan to release additional Arduino versions, but would welcome the opportunity to work with anyone who is so inclined.